-- Enjoy live music at Club Mejunje, an arty establishment with a rebellious vibe and delicious local cocktails.
-Visit on a Saturday to take Cuba’s first official drag show.
+- Enjoy live music at Club Mejunje, an arty establishment with a rebellious vibe and local cocktails.
+Visit on a Saturday to see Cuba’s first official drag show.

 - Visit the Monumento a la Toma del Tren Blindado, a boxcar museum that marks the site of one of the most important battles in Cuban history.

-- Take a seat on a bench and enjoy a relaxing afternoon of people watching in the central Parque Leoncio Vidal.
+- Enjoy a relaxing afternoon people-watching in the central Parque Leoncio Vidal.